 \subsection{Related Works and Baseline Model}

 Several previous approaches for the problem of learning graph representations have been studied in the past.
-Some of the classical methods such as the label propagation and manifold regularization on graphs, take advantage of graph Laplacian regularization and have been inspired by rigorous graph theory.
-But more recent methods, inspired by the success of deep learning models in different fields, can learn node representations by sampling from different types of random-walks across the graph such as DeepWalk, node2vec, role2vec, and Planetoid.
+Some of the classical methods such as the label propagation and manifold regularization on graphs, take advantage of graph Laplacian regularization and have been derived by rigorous graph theory.
+But more recent methods, due to the success of deep learning models in different fields, can learn node representations by sampling from different types of random-walks across the graph such as DeepWalk, node2vec, role2vec, and Planetoid.

-Although the scheme of neural networks on graph was studied before \yrcite{Gori2005ANM, 4700287}, graph convolutional neural networks in their current form were introduced by \citet{NIPS2015_f9be311e} and further studied in works by \citet{pmlr-v48-niepert16, DBLP:journals/corr/BrunaZSL13}, introducing a spectral graph convolutional neural network and introduction of a fast local convolution by \citet{https://doi.org/10.48550/arxiv.0912.3848}.
+Although the scheme of neural networks on graph was studied before \cite{Gori2005ANM,4700287}, graph convolutional neural networks in their current form were introduced by \cite{NIPS2015_f9be311e} and further studied in works by \cite{pmlr-v48-niepert16,DBLP:journals/corr/BrunaZSL13}, introducing a spectral graph convolutional neural network and introduction of a fast local convolution by \cite{https://doi.org/10.48550/arxiv.0912.3848}.